haruhi-dl/haruhi-dl/README.md

 Why contribute to this fork, and not youtube-dl?

-- You make sure your contributions will always be free - under Unlicense, anyone can take your code, modify it, and close the source.
-LGPL 3.0 makes it clear, that any contributions must be published.
+- You make sure your contributions will always be unportable - under Unlicense, anyone can take your code, modify it, and close the source.
+LGPL 3.0 makes it clear, that any contributions must be published and cannot be ported to youtube-dl because it would infect their license.

 ## Donations